 Across the country, we have seen leaders tackle the COVID-19 crisis in many different ways.
 In terms of hiring talent, while some organizations have paused their efforts in anticipation of more solid footing in the future, others have committed to ensuring important leadership roles are filled now in order to meet developing and articulated goals and objectives.
 With the uncertainty that surrounds COVID-19, one thing is certain: we need each other and can continue to learn from each other.

-In the spirit of reflection, continuous improvement, and support, we are hosting a web series for our education, association and non-profit partners and professionals that captures the experiences and lessons learned in the search and hiring process during this challenging time in higher education.
-Over the next six to twelve months, we are curating a #covidcohort of our placements and client organizations that conducted search processes that were primarily or entirely virtual–from recruitment to hiring to on-boarding.
+In the spirit of reflection, continuous improvement, and support, we are hosting a web series for our education, association and non-profit partners and professionals that captures the experiences and lessons learned in the search and hiring process during this challenging time in education.
+Over the next six to twelve months, we are curating a #SJcovidcohort of our placements and client organizations that conducted search processes that were primarily or entirely virtual–from recruitment to hiring to on-boarding.

 Participants will engage in interviews, blogs, and/or short videos that reflect their experiences during the virtual recruitment, hiring and on-boarding processes.
 In addition to sharing their experiences with the broader community, we hope to develop a network that supports their transition.
-While COVID-19 may have pushed us into insolation, Spelman Johnson seeks to bring this community of leaders together to learn and support each other.
+While COVID-19 may have pushed us into isolation, Spelman Johnson seeks to bring this community of leaders together to learn and support each other.
 Our participants have a unique perspective to share, and we hope you will find their experiences valuable.